jpsm83/health/documentation/n8n/articleTranslation.md

 **TRANSLATION VS REWRITE REQUIREMENTS:**
 - **languages.hreflang**: REPLACE with target language code (en, pt, es, fr, de, it)
-- **languages.articleContext**: REWRITE (not translate) - rewrite into target language while maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original, but **NEVER EXCEED 200 CHARACTERS** (critical - article creation will fail if exceeded)
 - **languages.seo**: REWRITE (not translate) - rewrite metaTitle, metaDescription, keywords, slug to *ENSURE CHARACTERS LIMIT* compliance
 - **languages.content**: TRANSLATE - mainTitle, all subTitles, all articleParagraphs
 - **languages.socialMedia**: REWRITE (not translate) - rewrite to *ENSURE CHARACTERS LIMIT* compliance for each platform